Climate change

 Landowners

-Our Ribbons of Green Program helps property owners, schools and community groups restore habitat at a large landscape scale.
-The program has been running since 2008 and to date we have helped 800 property owners’ plant nearly 800,000 native grasses, shrubs and trees on their properties.
-This is important to help the movement of native animals across the landscape and provide protection from predators.
-The plantings also help farmers to create wind breaks for stock and reduce carbon emissions by planting more trees!
+Our Ribbons of Green Program helps property owners, schools and community groups restore and connect habitat across the landscape .
+The program has been running since 2008 and to-date we have helped 800 property owners’ plant nearly one million native grasses, shrubs and trees on their properties.
+This is important to help build resilience into the landscape in a changing climate and provide habitat for animals and insects.
+The plantings also help landowners create wind breaks for stock, increase soil stability and water retention, harbour beneficial insects and reduce carbon emissions by planting more trees!

 Find out more about Ribbons of Green